 Programming Examples

-The ROC and Flatline alarm are generally both implemented for an instrument which is why rethere are paired together in the UDDT.
+The ROC and Flatline alarm are generally both implemented for an instrument which is why they are paired together in the UDT.
 The AOIs should be deployed in the device routine for the instrument they are associated with.

 HMI Integration

-There are no specific HMI integration requirements for this UDDT.
+There are no specific HMI integration requirements for this UDT.